 - Adult Summer Reading (for adults ages 18+).

 Each reader must be enrolled in a challenge to begin logging their reads.

 First you must create your account and enroll in the designated challenge for your age/grade level.
-Once the programs begin on June 1, you can start logging.
+Once the programs begin, you can start logging.
 NOTE: Any reads logged before the program begins will not count toward your summer reading goal!

 There are 3 types of badges:

 - Logging Badges: earn these milestone badges whenever you log your reads.

 - Activity Badges: these are optional, fun activities that you can complete to earn extra entries into the grand prize drawings.
 You get an additional entry into the drawing for each activity badge you earn.

 - Review Badges: these are optional badges that you can earn by writing reviews about the books you’ve read.
 You get an additional entry into the drawing for each review badge you earn.

 By default, the system asks for everyone’s grade when they register to determine which challenge you are eligible for.
 If you are an adult and/or out of school, you can select the “Not applicable” option at registration.